mindbenders/eB04_Minbenders_generationofPolarRZandNRZLineCoding/experiment/README.md

 1.NRZ(Non-Return-to-zero):-<br>

-  In NRZ Bipolar signal does not return to zero at the middle of the bit.
+  In polar NRZ signal does not return to zero at the middle of the bit.

 2.RZ (Return-to-zero):-<br>